mfcodeworks/Server-Monitoring-Script/README.md

 ## Purpose

 The Python script is designed to be run as a cronjob on every boot to run in the background.
-The script will gather information on:
+The script will gather information:

 - CPU
 - Memory
 - Network
 - Hard Drives
 - System OS
+- Current UTC Timestamp

 The script will produce a JSON output at 5 second intervals for use with any software or server accepting a JSON input.
 Example: